cea-hpc/modules/doc/source/modulefile.rst

 If no default version may be figured out, an implicit default is selected when this behavior is enabled (see **MODULES_IMPLICIT_DEFAULT** in :ref:`module(1)`).
-If disabled, module names should be fully qualified when no explicit default is defined for them, elsewhere no default version is found and an error is returned.
+If disabled, module names should be fully qualified when no explicit default is defined for them, otherwise no default version is found and an error is returned.
 If enabled, then the highest numerically sorted *modulefile*, virtual module or module alias under the directory will be used.
 The dictionary comparison method of the **lsort**\ (n) Tcl command is used to